David-Kasilia/David-Kasilia/README.md

-# Hello 👋, I'm David Kasilia :technologist:
+# Hello 👋, I'm David Kasilia :man_technologist:

 ![kasilia fix](https://user-images.githubusercontent.com/83514256/184364086-ea5fb9c3-0e43-4924-a981-5990f868da44.png)

-## About Me
+## About Me :slightly_smiling_face:
-I am David from Nairobi, Kenya.
+I am David from Nairobi Kenya.
 I'm a remote Software Developer 🖥️, Currently studying at Microverse.
 I develop android applications using Kotlin as one of my favorite programming languages.
 I am passionate about developing software.
 Some of the programming languages I am familiar with include: Kotlin, JavaScript, HTML, and CSS.
 I am skilling up to become a Full-Stack developer which has always been my dream.
 I'm open to new remote job opportunities.

-## Skills and Experience
+## Skills :dart: and Experience :desktop_computer:
 <ul>
 <li>JavaScript</li>
 <li>CSS</li>